hollyschinsky/ios-webview-www/README.md

 ### Tips
-* Be sure to change the `target` name to your native project target name in the Podfile and ensure Podfile is in the root directory of your Xcode project
+- Be sure to change the `target` name to your native project target name in the Podfile and ensure Podfile is in the root directory of your Xcode project
-* You may need to change the version of platform specified or specify certain versions for other plugins.
+- You may need to change the version of platform specified or specify certain versions for other plugins.
-* If you update anything in the podfile where you have to run a `pod install` again, you must close the Workspace project in Xcode and open the newly generated one.
+- If you update anything in the podfile where you have to run a `pod install` again, you must close the Workspace project in Xcode and open the newly generated one.

-### TODO (internal)
-1. Update the cordova_plugins.js file with the Cordova required plugin references being added and fixed.
-2. Licensing - updated if needed
-3. Re-tag and submit with any changes to resources (plugins and cordova_plugins.js)